Jon Stewart Blasts Lawmakers In Hearing For Sept. 11 Victim Compensation Fund

 In February, the fund's administrator, Rupa Bhattacharyya, announced there was "insufficient funding" to "pay all current and projected claims at the same levels as under current policies and procedures" and said future claims would only be paid a fraction of their prior value.

-Local, state and federal officials have rallied around the Never Forget the Heroes act, which would provide funding for the victim fund through fiscal year 2090.
-The bill was introduced by Rep. Carolyn Maloney, D-N.Y., in October 2018, but has since languished in the House.
+Local, state and federal officials have rallied around the Never Forget the Heroes Act, which would provide funding for the victim fund through fiscal year 2090.
+The bill was introduced by Rep. Carolyn Maloney, D-N.Y., in October 2018, and reintroduced this year, but has since languished in the House.

+When asked about the legislation, Senate Majority Leader Mitch McConnell, R-KY., sidestepped the issue, saying he would have to look at the bill.

 Stewart, the former host of Comedy Central's The Daily Show, lambasted lawmakers for not showing up to the hearing, calling it "a stain on this institution."